gform_field_input

 }

-This example displays an image from a post on the form by replacing the <input> tag with the <img> tag returned from WordPress’ wp_get_attachment_image function.
-You need to know the attachment id.
+This example displays an image from a post on the form by replacing the <input> tag with the <img> tag returned from WordPress’s wp_get_attachment_image function.
+The attachment id must be known.

 add_filter( 'gform_field_input', 'display_attachment', 10, 5 );